 Divorce is usually not a simple and easy process.
 Even if there are no children, the couple still needs to sort out the division of their assets.
 This process can be even more complicated when a couple has significant assets.
 Whether you and your spouse own a business, properties, offshore bank accounts, 401(k) accounts, investments, stock options, or other types of investments, we know that the stakes are high when you decide to go your separate ways.

 A high asset or high net worth divorce is typically defined as a divorce that involves more than one million dollars in net liquid assets.
 Like most individuals who are going through a divorce, you might be worried about how much you will end up with when all is said and done.
 You may be wondering what you do not know as you go into divorce proceedings with all of your assets.
-By hiring an experienced New Jersey divorce attorney to stand up for your legal rights, you can be assured that everything possible will be done to get you what you deserve.
+By hiring a divorce attorney to stand up for your legal rights, you can be assured that everything possible will be done to get you what you deserve.
 Here are some factors that you should be aware of that can complicate your divorce because of your assets.

 Identifying and Categorizing

 In many high-asset divorce cases, it is difficult to determine and valuate the assets that belong to the couple.
 In most marriages, the assets owned before the marriage are considered the property of the individual; however, when asset appreciation is involved, this may not be the case.
 If the couple has previously signed a prenuptial agreement, this will make the process easier.
 High asset divorces usually involve one or more of the following:

 - Professional firms

 No matter what a couple has, each spouse must disclose all of their assets within the divorce proceedings.
 When a divorce is contentious and high-value items are up for grabs, some people go as far as trying to hide assets.
 They may even try to transfer money or property to friends or relatives and try to hide them from them.